peopleware/openapi/resource/search-and-to-many-associations.md

 The search index document contains the `mode`, because each search should only return matches from an exact `mode`.

-`source` is added for handling dependent updates (described later).
+`source` is added for handling updates of embedding resources (described later).
 It is the value of the `href` in the event.

 The `flowId` is added to easily cross-reference search index document instances with logs, events, and recorded changes in resources.